kianzohoury/auralflow/README.md

 ## What is Source Separation? <a name="introduction"></a>
 ![Auralflow Logo](docs/static/wave_form_example.png)
-Music source separation is a machine learning sub-task that branches from the more general problem of **Music Information Retrieval (MIR)**.
-The goal is to develop a rule for splitting an audio track into separate instrument signals (often called *stems*) that make up a full signal (often called the *mixture*).
+Source separation is the process of separating an input signal into the separate signals that it's composed of.
+In the context of music and machine learning, we can think of music source separation as the task of determining a rule for splitting an audio track (referred to as a *mixture*) into its solo instrument signals (each referred to as a  *stem*).
+Music source separation is considered a sub-task within the larger branch of **Music Information Retrieval (MIR)**, and is related to problems like **speech enhancement**.

 While source separation models involving deep learning are no harder to understand than image segmentation models, there are some aspects related to